spynnaker.pyNN.models.populations package¶

 The units of the variable

-Get the values of the given parameters for every local cell in the population, or, if gather=True, for all cells in the population.
+Get the values of the given parameters for all cells in the population.

 Values will be expressed in the standard PyNN units (i.e. millivolts, nanoamps, milliseconds, microsiemens, nanofarads, event per second).